Katherine Mansfield: Rhythm

 In 1910, Mansfield submitted a lightweight story to Rhythm, a new avant-garde magazine.
 The piece was rejected by the magazine's editor John Middleton Murry, who requested something darker.
 Mansfield responded with a tale of murder and mental illness titled "The Woman at the Store".
 Mansfield was inspired at this time by Fauvism.

 Mansfield and Murry began a relationship in 1911 that culminated in their marriage in 1918, but she left him in 1911 and again in 1913.
 The characters Gudrun and Gerald in D. H. Lawrence's Women in Love are based on Mansfield and Murry.

 Charles Granville (sometimes known as Stephen Swift), the publisher of Rhythm, absconded to Europe in October 1912 and left Murry responsible for the debts the magazine had accumulated.
-Mansfield pledged her father's allowance toward the magazine, but it was discontinued, being reorganised as The Blue Review in 1913 and folding after three issues.
+Mansfield pledged her father's allowance toward the magazine, but it was discontinued, being reorganised as The Blue Review in 1913 and folded after three issues.
 Mansfield and Murry were persuaded by their friend Gilbert Cannan to rent a cottage next to his windmill in Cholesbury, Buckinghamshire in 1913 in an attempt to alleviate Mansfield's ill health.
 The couple moved to Paris in January the following year with the hope that a change of setting would make writing easier for both of them.
 Mansfield wrote only one story during her time there, "Something Childish But Very Natural", then Murry was recalled to London to declare bankruptcy.

 Mansfield had a brief affair with the French writer Francis Carco in 1914.
 Her visit to him in Paris in February 1915 is retold in her story "An Indiscreet Journey".

 Impact of World War I

 Mansfield's life and work were changed by the death of her younger brother Leslie Beauchamp, known as Chummie to his family.
-In October 1915, he was killed during a grenade training drill while serving with the British Expeditionary Force in Ypres Salient, Belgium, aged 21.
+In October 1915, he was killed during a grenade training drill while serving with the British Expeditionary Force in the Ypres Salient, Belgium, aged 21.
 She began to take refuge in nostalgic reminiscences of their childhood in New Zealand.
 In a poem describing a dream she had shortly after his death, she wrote:

 At the beginning of 1917, Mansfield and Murry separated, but he continued to visit her at her apartment.
 Ida Baker, whom Mansfield often called, with a mixture of affection and disdain, her "wife", moved in with her shortly afterwards.
 Mansfield entered into her most prolific period of writing after 1916, which began with several stories, including "Mr Reginald Peacock's Day" and "A Dill Pickle", being published in The New Age.
 Virginia Woolf and her husband Leonard, who had recently set up the Hogarth Press, approached her for a story, and Mansfield presented to them "Prelude", which she had begun writing in 1915 as "The Aloe".
-The story depicts a New Zealand family moving house.
+The story depicts a New Zealand family, configured like her own, moving house.